 - Make sure you get in a healthy fat with each meal.
 This will keep you full for longer and help blunt that blood glucose.
 Try adding in avocado, a handful of nuts, and cook your food in coconut oil.

 - Swap sugar, in your cooking, for spices and herbs like cinnamon, cloves, fresh mint and cardamom.

 - Try frozen fruit instead of ice cream.
 Frozen grapes and Banana Nice Cream make great options.
 Sugar from fruit will still spike your blood glucose levels, but the fibre content will help slow it down.

 - Include fermented foods to populate the good bacteria in your gut, boost your immune system, regulate your appetite and reduce sweet cravings.
 Your feel-good hormones are produced in your gut!

 - Find some great distractions.
 A craving might only last 20 minutes, so have your toolbox full of quick fixes, like aromatherapy, 20 squats, walking the dog, reading the next chapter of your book, emptying the dishwasher, or folding the load of clean laundry that you’ve been putting off.

 - Eat some protein to satisfy hunger and regulate blood sugar.
 Having some hard boiled eggs ready, a variety of nuts, or a scoop of unsweetened almond butter are great choices.

 - Know your triggers and have a plan of action.
-Keep a journal of mood, diet and cravings and map out when and why your sweet tooth acts up.
-You might find you crave sweets because you skipped a meal and your blood sugar is low, or you might find you need sugar when you are feeling low.
+Keep a mood journal, diet diary or cravings tracker, and map out when and why your sweet tooth acts up.
+You might find you crave sweets because you skipped a meal and your blood sugar is low, or you might find you turn to sugar when you are feeling upset.
 Knowing why is the first step.